-Stat Crew Application and/or Web Services License.
-Subject to your strict compliance with these Terms of Use, CBSI grants you a personal, non-exclusive, non-transferable, non-commercial, limited, revocable license to access, use, install and/or download the Stat Crew Application and/or use the Web Services, as applicable, for internal use only, during the term specified in the applicable order.
-You shall not use the Stat Crew Application and/or Web Services on more than two (2) (measured in the aggregate) devices (e.g. computers, tablets, etc.) concurrently.
-You may not incorporate the Stat Crew Application and/or use the Web Services or any portion thereof into another product.
-You agree to abide by all laws and regulations in effect regarding your use of the Stat Crew Application and/or the Web Services.
+Stat Crew Application License.
+Subject to your strict compliance with these Terms of Use, CBSI grants you a personal, non-exclusive, non-transferable, non-commercial, limited, revocable license to access, use, install and/or download the Stat Crew Application as applicable, for internal use only, for the period commencing on the date of purchase of the Stat Crew Application and ending on July 31, 2025.
+You shall not use the Stat Crew Application on more than two (2) (measured in the aggregate) devices (e.g. computers) concurrently.
+You may not incorporate the Stat Crew Application or any portion thereof into another product.
+You agree to abide by all laws and regulations in effect regarding your use of the Stat Crew Application.
 You may not authorize or assist any third party to do any of the things prohibited in this paragraph.
 Nothing in these Terms of Use will be interpreted to mean, and CBSI does not grant you any right or license in any other CBSI materials or other proprietary images, trademarks, copyrighted works, artwork, copy, information, data, knowledge, computer software or any other material or information of any kind.
-Nothing in these Terms of Use will be interpreted to mean, and CBSI does not grant you any right or license to enter into sublicenses or redistribution agreements with respect to any portion of the Stat Crew Application and/or the Web Services or to otherwise rent, sell, lease, loan, transfer, assign, broadcast, sublicense, distribute or allow access to the Stat Crew Application and/or the Web Services.
-You agree that you will not charge any person or entity to view, listen or otherwise access the Stat Crew Application and/or the Web Services.
+Nothing in these Terms of Use will be interpreted to mean, and CBSI does not grant you any right or license to enter into sublicenses or redistribution agreements with respect to any portion of the Stat Crew Application or to otherwise rent, sell, lease, loan, transfer, assign, broadcast, sublicense, distribute or allow access to the Stat Crew Application.
+You agree that you will not charge any person or entity to view, listen or otherwise access the Stat Crew Application.